 Lessons learned and experience gained from the case studies were used to guide UAV data collection in Kuujjuaq, an aboriginal community in northern Quebec.
 Positional accuracy was determined by laying photo targets on the ground at appropriate locations within the sites.
 Photo target locations were determined using a Trimble ProXRT GPS with realtime differential corrections provided by OmniStar.
 This setup gives horizontal accuracy of about 10-cm and vertical accuracy of about 30-cm.
 Photo targets were divided into Ground Control Points (GCPs) which were used in performing bundle adjustment and Check Points used in evaluating the positional accuracy of the resulting orthomosaics.

-ASG Mapping Ltd collected high resolution aerial imagery using a multirotor UAV system on three occasions during the growth season to produce a series of orthomosaic imagery of the woodlot foliage so that tree foliage can be compared over the summer months.
-In order to allow for overlaying of other geospatial/GIS data over the orthomosaic imagery the data collection was designed to meet a horizontal accuracy of better than 1 metre.
+ASG Mapping Ltd collected high resolution aerial imagery using a multirotor RPAS system on three occasions during the growth season to produce a series of orthomosaic imagery of the woodlot foliage so that tree foliage can be compared over the summer months.
+To allow overlaying of other geospatial/GIS data over the orthomosaic imagery the data collection was designed to meet a horizontal accuracy of better than 1 metre.

 The resulting imagery clearly shows the distribution of dead and unhealthy trees within the woodlot.
 It appears that they follow the path of the water outflow from the snow dump and down towards the river bank.
 This is critical and important data that biologists, foresters, and other specialist can use in their ongoing investigation of the factors contributing to the unhealthy trees in the woodlot and ultimately finding solutions to mitigate the effects.